mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/tutorials/on-prem-alpha/index.md

 ---
 layout: layout.pug
 navigationTitle: Launching a cluster On Premise
-title: Launching a cluster On Premise (Alpha)
+title: Launching a cluster On Premise
-preview: true
+beta: true
 excerpt: Use a previously deployed Konvoy cluster to deploy a new Konvoy cluster with Kommander On Premise Provider
 ---